Ziply-DBA/UnixDBA/README.md

 5. Copy the contents of the OpenSSH-formatted private key converted by puttygen ("userID.rsa" in the above example) into the **~/.ssh/id_rsa** file on your control host.
 At this point, if you use ssh to connect from this host to an account on another host having the matching key in its authorized_keys file, you will not need to enter a password.
 We will set up other hosts to have the necessary key in a subsequent step.

+6. Make sure you have ansible installed ($ which ansible).
+If not, see installation instructions [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+The easiest method, assuming you have python installed, is to use **pip**.
+Assuming you don't have root access, you can install it just for your own user account:

+`pip install --user ansible`

+If you don't have **pip**, you can get it this way:

+`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

+`python get-pip.py --user`

+## Running the Repository Scripts